 This project includes the reconstruction of Cypher Street from A Street to D Street and the construction of a new Cypher extension from D Street to E Street.
-Cypher Street will be built to standards appropriate for use as a designated truck route.
-Cypher Street between A Street and D Street will include new two-way separated bike lanes and new sidewalks.
+The project also includes the reconstruction of E Street from Cypher to Fargo Street to Summer Street.
+Cypher Street and E Street will be built to standards appropriate for use as a designated truck route.
+The work includes new sidewalks and pavement, traffic signal systems, and separated bike lanes.
 The intersection of Cypher Street and South Boston Bypass Road will be designed to accommodate bicyclists and pedestrians.